cosmos/ibc-go/docs/tutorials/02-channel-upgrades/01-intro.md

 - Run two IBC-enabled blockchains locally.
 - Open an ICS 20 transfer channel using the Hermes relayer.
-- Upgrade the ICS 20 transfer channel to add packet incentivization.
+- Upgrade the ICS 20 transfer channel to add ICS-29 Fee Middleware.

 </HighlightBox>